Curated by Ute Meta Bauer, Founding Director, NTU CCA Singapore, and Professor, School of Art, Design and Media, Nanyang

 For the launch of Final Report of the Christmas Island Expert Working Group in The Lab, Robert Zhao Renhui, founder of The Institute of Critical Zoologists, discusses the scope of his two-year long investigation as well as the research process and methodological approach developed as he ventured into the fractured ecosystem of Christmas Island.
 Merging scientific observation and artistic speculation, Zhao frames the absurdity of the real and weaves multiple narratives that address the uneasy relationship between humans and the natural environment.

 Current international laws are inadequate to protect the oceans and the planet.
 A law against ecocide and the principle of universal jurisdiction are the missing factors that can address this problem.
 Criminal accountability for environmental and climate-related crimes also addresses wider issues of climate justice beyond economic remedies.
 The workshop, convened by INTERPRT brings together leading practitioners from the field to examine emerging legal concepts and cases around ecocide, universal jurisdiction, and nature as a legal subject in a Pacific region context.

-This is a workshop for tertiary students.
-Please email us at NTUCCAEducation@ntu.edu.sg to register.
+If you are interested in the workshop please email us at NTUCCAEducation@ntu.edu.sg to register.